codystair/c-120/pre_for_assess/course_review.md

 Features.shine # notice the usage here.
 ```

 It's not in a class so it's not a class method before it is mixed in another class.
-And it's not a instance method either.
+And it's not an instance method either.
 But, we can call it without any class by prepending the name of the module.

 Private, Protected, and Public